 It’s definitely made me more open and honest about myself to myself and to others.
 I am happier as a person which is something that hasn’t gone unnoticed by friends, family and customers.
 A long time customer asked me a few weeks ago, “What’s happened in your life recently as you’re very happy and cheery these days?”

 It’s also made me massively more confident in myself which I suppose is also to do with the happiness and being happy with who is am.
 I’ve also lost weight, nearly 4 stone (24kg), since August.
 Being Mikki means I tend to look after myself much better.
+I even go out jogging now, well once or twice a week.

 I am honestly much, much, happier with my life since coming out as Mikki and I think it has made me a better person.